 I was born and raised in Illinois; my hometown is Palatine, a suburb about 25 miles northwest of downtown Chicago.
-Growing up, I was fortunate to attend the area's excellent public schools, and I'm a proud alumnus of William Fremd High School.
-Currently, I attend the University of California, Berkeley, where I am a double major in pure mathematics and computer science.
+I am an incoming J.D. candidate at the University of California, Berkeley, School of Law.
+My aspiration is to become a union-side labor attorney.

 If you'd like to get in touch with me or follow me on social media, please visit my contact page.